isene/hp-41_CL/README.md

 ### BACKUP

 This program backs up all you need to various media.
-Dependencies are the YFNX, Power-CL and Lib4 modules.
+Dependencies are the YFNX, Power-CL, CLILUP and Lib4 modules.

-The program relies on PC41 (https://github.com/isene/pc41) for backup to your PC.
+The program "FLASH" relies on PC41 (https://github.com/isene/pc41) for backup to your PC.

 Upon execution, the program first shows the short form of labels A-E and then a-e as prompts: